tendermint/tendermint/spec/abci/apps.md

 consensus, use a transaction.

-The most important use of Query is to return Merkle proofs of the application state at some height that can be used for efficient application-specific lite-clients.
+The most important use of Query is to return Merkle proofs of the application state at some height that can be used for efficient application-specific light-clients.

 Note Tendermint has technically no requirements from the Query message for normal operation - that is, the ABCI app developer need not implement